 Encourage your partner to eat and drink regularly.
 Staying hydrated and eating well are really important while breastfeeding.
 Bring her a drink and a snack whilst feeding to help keep her energy levels up and to stay hydrated.

-It is both normal and essential for your baby to feed during the night and your baby is likely to wake frequently throughout the night for many months.
 There's no getting away from it, being a new parent is exhausting and as comforting as it may feel, never fall asleep with your baby on a sofa or armchair.
 It can increase the risk of infant death by 50 times.
 Always lift the baby into a safe place while you sleep.
 Find out more on our sleep page.

 If mum has had a challenging night, making a nice warm drink or a snack on a morning can be a small but supportive gesture to show you care if she is tired.